klloyd0/cse15l-lab-reports/index.md

 ## This Big
 And I said **"That's disgusting!"**
 So I'm making a callout post on my Twitter dot com
->Shadow the Hedgehog, you have a small dick.
-It's the size of this walnut except way smaller.
+# Shadow the Hedgehog
-And guess what
+print `You have a small dick.` print `It's the size of this walnut except way smaller.` And guess what
 ## Here's what my dong looks like
 # WHOOOOSH